7 Minute Drill: Apology

 On April 7, 2024, two days after "7 Minute Drill" was released, Cole headlined his annual Dreamville Festival in his native North Carolina.
 He addressed the crowd towards the end of his performance in a six-minute speech, where he stressed the importance of the forthcoming song "Love Yourz" and reflected on Might Delete Later.
 Cole was "so proud" of the mixtape, as it served as a lead-up to his upcoming studio album The Fall Off, but there was one part that he felt was "the lamest shit I did in my fucking life".
 He admitted he was "conflicted" about "7 Minute Drill" for two reasons: the respect he has for Lamar and Drake, and the general public wanting bloodshed.
 Neither motive "sat right" with Cole's spirit and "disrupted his peace".

 Cole further confessed that he tried looking for an angle to justify downplaying Lamar's catalog and his "greatness".
 He asked the audience if they thought Lamar is "one of the greatest motherfuckers to ever touch a fucking microphone" and "love him like he does", resulting in cheers from the crowd.
 Cole then formally apologized to Lamar for "moving incorrectly" and prayed that he "didn't feel no way" and that "God will line him back up on his purpose and on his path".
 He gave Lamar permission to diss him back if he was offended by the song and hoped that the audience forgave him for the "misstep".

-Later, it was reported that Schoolboy Q, a member of Black Hippy and close collaborator with Lamar, was at the Dreamville Festival and had a conversation with Cole, possibly giving him a heads up about the animosity between Drake and Lamar.
+In May 2024, it was reported that Schoolboy Q, a member of Black Hippy and close collaborator with Lamar, was at the Dreamville Festival and had a conversation with Cole, possibly giving him a heads up about the animosity between Drake and Lamar.